List of former county courts in Wales: History

-The modern system of county courts in England and Wales dates from the County Courts Act 1846, which received Royal Assent on 28 August 1846 and was brought into force on 15 March 1847.
-England and Wales (with the exception of the City of London, which was outside the scope of the Act) were divided into 60 circuits, with a total of 491 courts.
+The modern system of county courts in England and Wales dates from the County Courts Act 1846 (9 & 10 Vict. c.
+95), which received royal assent on 28 August 1846 and was brought into force on 15 March 1847.
+England and Wales (with the exception of the City of London, which was outside the scope of the act) were divided into 60 circuits, with a total of 491 courts.
 Four of these circuits were wholly in Wales, as were 46 of these courts.
 A further seven courts were located in Monmouthshire (which had at the time an ambiguous status and was sometimes treated as being part of England) and these seven courts were part of a circuit for Monmouthshire and Herefordshire.
 One county court judge was appointed to each circuit, assisted by one or more registrars with some limited judicial powers, and would travel between the courts in his area as necessary, sitting in each court at least once a month.
 Few permanent courts were needed initially, given the infrequency of court hearings, and temporary accommodation such as a town hall would often be used where there was no existing courthouse for use.

 Over time, although new courts have been opened in various locations, there has been a reduction in the number of locations where a county court is held.
 In all, 80 towns and cities in Wales have held county courts since 1847; 60 have closed and, as of 2012, 20 county courts in Wales are still open.
 The most recent opening of a county court took place in Caerphilly in 1965, although this closed in 2000.
 The first county court to close was Fishguard, in 1856.
 The latest county courts to close in Wales were Aberdare and Pontypool in 2011.
-Newbridge was the location of a county court for the shortest period – for only five months in 1856.
 Blaenavon is the only town in Wales to have a county court close and then reopen, both events taking place in 1938.

 Courts have been closed for various reasons.
 The county courts at Fishguard, Ruabon and Cowbridge were closed because it was considered "inexpedient" to continue to hold courts there.
-In other cases, it was thought that it would be "of advantage to the public" to move the location of a court: the court at Pembroke was replaced by one at Pembroke Dock and the court at Newbridge was replaced by one at Pontypridd for this reason.
+In other cases, it was thought that it would be "of advantage to the public" to move the location of a court: the court at Pembroke was replaced by one at Pembroke Dock.
 The volume of court business declined during the Second World War and some little-used courts, including Presteigne and Llandeilo, were closed as a result.